Gabon's Bongo struggles to transform African oil republic

 Gabon is promoting high-end ecotourism in its rainforests, home to elephants as well as chimpanzees and gorillas.

-Richard Attias, head of the PR firm that organized May's investment forum, said Bongo needs more time: "You cannot transform a country in less than 10 years.
+Richard Attias, head of the PR firm that organised May's investment forum, said Bongo needs more time: "You cannot transform a country in less than 10 years.
 There's no way."

 Yet legal uncertainties have delayed investment in flagship projects, like the 1-billion-tonne Belinga iron ore mine.